 Fairness – with decentralization, services can become much more democratized.
 In the music industry, there are just a few organizations that have enormous influence over who or what you listen to.
 We want to change that completely.
 We want fans to discover new artists from anywhere in the world and make sure those people get paid what they deserve.

 Find out more about Hearo.fm by visiting Interested in learning more?
-We we will be exploring the benefits of blockchain to the creative industries – including the music industry – at ‘’ on 29 June in London. today.
+We explored the benefits of blockchain to the creative industries – including the music industry – at ‘’ on 29 June in London.

 Produced by Liberty York.
 Liberty is Founder of and a writer, researcher and trainer for Unblocked Events.